DNXBAN001/Lumko-HS/README.md

 ## 06 Aug 2024 (02h26)
 1. Navbar
     - Choose nice font that matches well with the design
-    - Need to show the active link item
     - When screen size is small, toggled menu link-items must disappear once the user click on one of the link-items
     - Other than these i think Navbar is fine